Sea Rim State Park: Description

-The D. Roy Harrington Beach unit is the coastal portion of the park, offering beach access between the Gulf of Mexico and the mainland marshes.
+The Beach unit is the coastal portion of the park, offering beach access between the Gulf of Mexico and the mainland marshes.
 Swimming in the marshes is not recommended due to the presence of alligators.

-The Marshlands unit is located in the inland marshes of southern Jefferson County.
+The Marsh unit is located in the inland marshes of southern Jefferson County.
 It holds the park’s only cabin as well as the boat launch for the boat trails.
-The park does rent canoes and kayaks so that these areas of the park may be explored by visitors.
+The park does not rent canoes and kayaks so that these areas of the park may be explored by visitors.

 Many species of migratory birds stop in or pass through the park.
 Ideal places to view them include the Gambusia Nature Trail, Willow Pond boardwalk, and wildlife viewing platform located in Fence Lake accessible by boat.

-The park loans out fishing equipment, crabbing equipment, junior ranger backpacks, binoculars, and personal flotation devices at the headquarters building for free.
+The park loans out fishing equipment, crabbing equipment, junior ranger backpacks, and binoculars at the headquarters building for free.

 McFaddin National Wildlife Refuge borders the park.

 Three nearby national wildlife refuges on the Texas coast - Brazoria N.W.R., San Bernard and Big Boggy - form a vital complex of coastal wetlands harboring more than 300 bird species.